 This was a tough one to write as Borneo has the potential to be cheap if all you do is eat, sleep, and move around on public buses.
 Therein lies my conundrum – almost nobody comes to Borneo to do just that.

 This is the island where people come to climb mountains, go white water rafting, SCUBA dive, view Orangutans, and other various expensive activities.

 Did I do Malaysian Borneo in the cheapest way possible?
 Of course not!
 There were some things that I did in the cheaply – like climbing Mt.
-Kinabalu in one day, which saved me hundreds, and some things I spent a load of money on.
+Kinabalu in one day (no longer an option), which saved me hundreds, and some things I spent a load of money on.
 Had I not chosen to dive in Sipadan, I would have been able to get my costs closer to the 30s per day – my usual goal.
 That said, it was worth every penny and I enjoyed myself immensely.

 Sometimes, breaking the budget is necessary for a once-in-a-lifetime experience.